 How can the nice people reading this article get involved?

 There are a lot of different ways to help.
 We welcome contributions of all sizes to help support our work.
-For those who wish to begin a friendship and help support a very special child or family, it's not too late to participate in our Give and Receive Holiday Drive.
 You can sign up to become a sponsor and receive quarterly updates on their progress.
 We also invite volunteers throughout the year to Nkoaranga to visit and help our staff in providing excellent care for our kids.
 Or, you can host an event to help raise money and spread the word.